 Carrie Cracknell is a leading British theatre director.
-Her work is best known for its detailed psychological work with actors, placed in highly visual imagined worlds with cinematic scores.
-Her most recent play Sea Wall/ A Life has four Tony Awards Nominations.
-They were for Best Play, twice for Best Performance by an Actor in a Leading Role for Jake Gyllenhaal and Tom Sturridge, and for Best Sound Design in a Play for Daniel Kluger.
-She is currently developing two feature films with Working Title and Film Four/The Bureau.
+She recently finished shooting her debut feature film, an adaptation of Jane Austen's Persuasion for Netflix / MRC, starring Dakota Johnson, which will be released on Netflix in 2022.
+Her most recent play, Sea Wall/ A Life, was nominated for four Tony Awards (Best Play, twice for Best Performance by an Actor in a Leading Role for Jake Gyllenhaal and Tom Sturridge, and for Best Sound Design in a Play for Daniel Kluger).

 At university she set up a production company called Hush with a group of friends including the actor Ruth Wilson.
 Their first show transferred to New York and London while they were still studying.
 At the age of 26 Carrie became the youngest Artistic Director in Britain when she and Natalie Abrahami took over The Gate Theatre in Notting Hill, which they ran for 5 years and where she directed extensively.